llingg/docs-opmanual_autolab/book/robotarium/30_localization_system/32_localization_watchtower_hardware.md

 <div class='requirements' markdown="1">

-Requires: put requirements here
+Requires: A fully operational [Duckietown](+opmanual_duckietown#duckietowns)

-Results: put result here
+Results: A watchtower system ready to be used

 Next Steps: The next step is to print, place and measure the [ground april tags](#localization-apriltags-specs)
 </div>